textileio/papers/draft.md

 example [@enesSingleWriterPrincipleCRDT2017; @sanjuanMerkleCRDTs2019]
 for informative reviews of these types of data structures.

-Whether a system (e.g., an app) uses a CRDT or a clock-based sequence of events is entirely dependent on the use-case and final data model.
+Whether a system or app uses a CRDT or a clock-based sequence of events is entirely dependent on the use-case and final data-model.
 While CRDTs may seem superior (and are currently a popular choice among decentralized systems), it is not possible to model every system as a CRDT.
 Additionally, the simplicity of clock-based sequencing often makes